Improve the overall health and wellness of your organization with a single, modern platform.

 Employees are often confused by what’s offered or included in their company’s EAP program – if, indeed, they’re aware they have access to such a program at all.

 As a business leader or HR professional, you already know how much work it takes to drive organizational change.
-So what’s the best way to make sure your employees know about the EAP you’re implementing, understand how to access it, and appreciate all the ways it can help them?
+So what’s the best way to make sure your employees know about your EAP, understand how to access it, and appreciate all the ways it can help them?

-A good provider will not only assist you in getting your new EAP up and running quickly, they’ll work with you over the long term to provide assistance, training, follow-ups, and evaluations that will help build awareness and trust in your program.
+A good provider will not only assist you in getting your new EAP up and running quickly.
+They’ll also work with you over the long term to provide assistance, training, follow-ups, and evaluations that will help build awareness and trust in your program.

 It’s one thing to implement an EAP, but you should also be able to show it’s making a positive impact on your organization.